 From our offices in Greater Manchester, our Birth Injury Solicitors, work with clients across England and Wales, and especially in parts of the North West; like Bury and Bolton, Prestwich, and Oldham, Radcliffe, and Rochdale, and many more.

-We are Lexcel-accredited.
+We are a Lexcel-accredited personal injury law firm.
 That means you can have confidence that we offer high standards of practice management and excellent customer service.

 Finally, we always welcome any enquiries from new and existing clients.
 We care deeply about the people we represent and will always consider your case on its own merits to get you the best possible outcome from your claim.